taiyingchen/CS498HS/HW3/README.md

 ### `simrank`

 Function `simrank` is an implentation of SimRank algorithm from the original paper [SimRank: A Measure of Structural-Context Similarity](http://ilpubs.stanford.edu:8090/508/1/2001-41.pdf).
-In each iteration it alternatively updates the user similarity the ad similarity with the following formula.
+In each iteration it alternatively updates the user similarities and the ad similarities with the following formula.
 Its time complexity is $O(Kd^2n^2)$, where $K$ is the number of iterations, $d$ is average degree of a graph, and $n$ is the number of nodes in a graph.

 $$
 s(q,q') = \frac{C_1}{N(q)N(q')}\sum_{i\in E(q)}\sum_{j\in E(q')}s(i,j)